SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 Body:

 JSON object, structure is defined by relying party.
+This object is passed back to your website.

+*Example*:

+`{
+  "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIweDc0NWZhYmQyZWZkYmY5ZGViMzE2NDJiMjA1NGVlMmJjNzg2ZWJlYTA5NmQzNmMwYjFiMzA1ZWRhYWY5ODEzYzZiNDA1MWEzMzQyNjZjOWY0MGI3MTQzODFjMDNkYTVkYTMxNWVjMjA3MDAwZmE3YmI3NDg2OGE1ZTYxNDIxZTMxIiwic2NvcGUiOiJhdXRoL2xvZ2luIiwiaWF0IjoxNTQ3NjIyNDA1fQ.xajZn2UmKtCT1WeLleye8DoCCcYnbavVnZ5TZ0bK7CM"
+}`

-This object is passed back to your website.If your website waits for the response to be parsed and acted upon automatically on client side, the payload should contain one of these two keys:
+If your website waits for the response to be parsed and acted upon automatically on client side, the payload should contain one of these two keys:

 * "token" – Will be posted to [Login Endpoint]
 * "redirectTo" – will cause a redirect to the provided URL